 If the fluid level is above the MAX range of the dipstick, remove fluid to reach the hashmark level.
-Note: Fluid level above the MAX level may cause shift and/or engagement concerns and/or possible damage.
+Note: Fluid level above the MAX level may

 High fluid levels can be caused by an overheating condition.
 If your vehicle has been operated for an extended period at high speeds, in city traffic during hot weather or pulling a trailer, the vehicle should be turned off until normal operating temperatures are reached.
 Depending on vehicle use, cooling times could take up to 30 minutes or longer.
-372